 An example of how handy filters are, is if you were wanting to create a scenario with the Facebook trigger Watch posts and wanted to work only with posts containing a specific word or posts written by a specific author, a filter would make sure you received only these posts and nothing else.

 To add a filter between two modules, click on the connecting line between them.
-This will bring up a panel where you can enter a name for the filter to be created and define one or more filter conditions.
+This will bring up a panel where you can enter the name for the filter that is to be created and define one or more filter conditions.
 For each condition, you can enter one or two operands and an operator that will determine the relation between them.
 In the operand field, you can enter values in the same way as you would map them.

 For each condition, you can use one of several different operators.